corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Fix bug where Terraforming Candidate modifier was not removed when terraforming to a Tomb World
     * Code refactor to support ["Terraform" to Tomb World: Planetary Diversity Compatibility](https://steamcommunity.com/workshop/filedetails/?id=2766967251) - no functionality changes, but the logic is now much easier for the add-on to reuse
 * 4.0.0 Update for Stellaris version 3.4 "Cepheus" - use memory optimization feature for effects and triggers
+* 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Account for new radiotrophic variants
+    * Support changes to terraforming frozen worlds (you can still nuke them if they have the `frozen_terraforming_candidate` modifier)

 ## Source Code